fisadev/dcs_configs/configs_tutorial.md

 # Configs and stuff to get good performance in VR

-- Ensure the settings in Winwing's SimappPro are configured to not to add DCS scripts, and check `Saved Games/DCS/Scripts/export.lua` to make sure the lines they add aren't there (noticeable fps impact).
 - Disable GPU scheduling: Windows settings > Display > Graphics.
 - Disable Xbox game bar: Windows settings > Gaming.
 - Add folder exceptions in Windows Defender for both DCS install dir and Saved Games folder.